 - The chart's title includes a misnomer.
 It should say "Class of ---- Employment Report as of Feb.
 15, [2012]" instead of "at 9 months after graduation."
 The current title is unnecessarily confusing to readers and may cause future confusion among career services staffs.
 In this same vein, the directions should clearly reemphasize what Standard 509(d)(1) already says. - For the sake of consistency, "Employed Job Category Undeterminable" should say "Employed Job Category Unknown."
 This would be consistent with "Employment Status Unknown" and "Employer Type Unknown." - It is important that schools fill the "# Full Time Reporting Salary" column cells even when the number is less than five, and even though the salary information in such instances will be blank.
-The directions should also include an express prohibition on providing salary information when N is fewer than 5. - It is important that the "Business & Industry" row receive the same treatment as "Law Firms" and "Judicial Clerkships."
+The directions should also include an express prohibition on providing salary information when N is fewer than 5. - Even if the Council decides not to require school-specific salary information, schools must be required to indicate the salary response rates for all categories. - It is important that the "Business & Industry" row receive the same treatment as "Law Firms" and "Judicial Clerkships."
 The school would indicate what employers comprise the business category.
 Schools already have these data because the NALP survey requires it, even if the ABA does not.
 The same applies to "Government" and "Public Interest."
-A number of schools have already decided to voluntarily disclose these subcategories because it provides meaningful information about the kinds of jobs their graduates take.
+A

-• It is important that the "Employment Location" chart also include salary information for the three states.
+- number of schools have already decided to voluntarily disclose these subcategories because it provides meaningful information about the kinds of jobs their graduates take. - It is important that the "Employment Location" chart also include salary information for the three states.
 This would permit comparisons to the aggregate figures to see how the school stacks up to other schools with similar geographic concentrations.